Opetushallitus/valtionavustus/doc/technical_overview.md

 ## Architecture

-Valtionavustus application is deployed into CSC VMware environment.
-Environment provisioning is done with [Ansible scripts](../servers/README.md).

 Software is deployed as jar.
 Jar is built and deployed by [Jenkins CI server](https://dev.valtionavustukset.oph.fi/), which also runs in VMware environment.